wildyoung/ai/Supervised learning/Linear classification/README.md

 <br></br>

 ---
-### How are the values of a and b in the linear model Y=aX+b that minimize the error determined?
+### How are the values of a and b and c in the linear model Z = aX+by+c that minimize the error determined?
 ---
 ### step1 - Square the error